screepers/typed-screeps/README.md

 }
 ```

+**Note:** Because `"types"` also works as a whitelist for the declarations used on your project, you will also have to include all other type declarations you're using here.

-An npm package for this repo will be published soon.
+Installing through `@types/` will be made available soon.
 Hang tight!

 ## Differences from **[Screeps-Typescript-Declarations](https://github.com/screepers/Screeps-Typescript-Declarations)**